 Since epidurals can cause a drop in blood pressure, you will be given IV fluids prior to the placement of your epidural to avoid blood pressure problems.

-Lastly, when you are fully dilated, you are in the second stage of labor and will start to push.
+When you are fully dilated, you are have reached the second stage of labor and will start to push.

-Some clinicians will decrease the effect of the epidural to help you push better.
+Some clinicians will decrease the strength of the epidural to help you push better.

 This is done by decreasing the motor block.
-The sensory block or pain control of the epidural can then be increased when delivery is imminent.
+The epidural can then be increased when delivery is imminent.